biocommons/biocommons.seqrepo/doc/cli.rst

 Snapshots are made with the snapshot command::

-  $ seqrepo -v -d $SEQREPO_ROOT/master snapshot 20160231
+  $ seqrepo -v snapshot 20160231
   INFO:biocommons.seqrepo.cli:snapshot created in $SEQREPO_ROOT/20160231

 The snapshot command:

-  * creates the same directory structure as the source directory (`-d`)
+  * creates the same directory structure as the source directory
   * hardlinks the sequence files and indexes to the new location
   * copies the sqlite databases
   * removes write permissions from directories and sqlite databases (sequence files are made unwritable after creation).

-If the snapshot argument is a full path, that is used as the destination.
-Otherwise, the argument is assumed to be relative to the parent of the directory specified by `-d`.
-(A snapshot may not be nested within the source directory.)